 I have a lot of image issues.
-This year, it just got worse since I started college and was stressed and kept eating.
+This year, it just got worse since I started college, and was stressed and kept eating.
 I put on a lot of weight and now that I’m home for the summer, my family can’t stop talking about it.
 It stresses me out and just puts me in a bad downward spiral.
 Help?

 Please do not ever let another person’s words affect you negatively.
 That being said, It’s completely normal to eat when stressed especially since many people find comfort in food (trust me, my go-to is a tub of chocolate ice cream).
 However, Mama Luv would suggest trying few activities that can help you deal with stress as well as help you stay healthy.
-Perhaps go for a leisurely jog to clear your mind or take a few fun dance classes.
+Perhaps go for a leisurely walk to clear your mind or take a few fun dance classes.
 You might even meet wonderful friends while doing so!
 Don’t forget to keep your chin up, strut with confidence, and shake what your mama gave ya!
-Mama Luv is here to help.

 It’s a shame that that’s the first thing many families comment on when they open the door after months of not seeing you.

-We all need to stop policing each others’ and our own bodies.
+We all need to stop policing each other and our own bodies.
 What really matters is a person’s HEALTH and how you feel.
 People of all weights, shapes, and sizes can be healthy.
 But if you lose or gain weight faster than usual, then something else might be going on.
 So maybe the slight change in your body just got your family worried, and what they really mean to say is, “how are you?”

 I’ve been stressed lately and have been drinking too much.
 My roommates frequently have get-togethers throughout the week and I end up getting hammered with them.
-I'm not happy with the amount Ive been drinking and have noticed that I've gained weight too.
+I'm not happy with the amount I've been drinking and have noticed that I've gained weight too.
 How can I remain close to my roommates while letting them know that I don't want to drink with them every night?

 Mama Luv is proud that you recognize this and want to put an end to it!
-Since your roommates see you every day, perhaps they’ve noticed your behavior but are unsure of next steps.
+Since your roommates see you every day, perhaps they’ve noticed your behavior but are unsure of the next steps.
 Mama Luv would recommend being honest with your roommates and explaining the situation.
 Limit your alcohol intake and have your roommates hold you accountable.
 Another (perhaps even better!) solution is to suggest alternative roommate-bonding activities that can be equally fun.
 If your roommates are understanding and great friends, they will want to help you as well.
 In the meantime, don’t forget to keep your chin up, strut with confidence, and shake what your mama gave ya!
 Mama Luv is here to help.

 College stress is definitely real.
 Feeling like you have to choose between friends and your health can make things that much more stressful.
 The good news is, it’s possible to have both!

 Suggest new ways to spend time.
 Hike the Big C. Sign up for a local 5k supporting a cause your friends may be passionate about.
 Take a dance class together.
 The idea here is to focus more on fun than fitness.